I D-Interior Design

 I D 4865.
 Interior Design Capstone: Design Phase.5 Credit Hours.

-Prerequisite: ID 4773 and ID 4764; senior standing; majors only.
-This studio course is the second of two Capstone courses focused on a comprehensive professional interior design project and the utilization of comprehensive knowledge and skills of the major.
-Students will complete a design project of significant scale and complexity.
-The project will demonstrate competency in interior design showcasing students design abilities, technical knowledge and graphic presentation skills.
+Prerequisite: I D 4784 and I D 4764; senior standing; majors only.
+This is the second of a two-part studio course where students complete a professional interior design project utilizing the comprehensive knowledge and skills of the major.
+Students will complete schematic design, design development, presentation documents, and contract documents, including construction drawings and specifications, for an interior design project of significant scale and complexity.
 (Sp) [V].

 I D 4940.
 Field Work.1-3 Credit Hours.